Q: How do you pronounce Amizade?

 Q: Do all Amizade programs gain college credit?

 A: No, Amizade is not just for college students.
 Our service-learning courses are accredited through West Virginia University and our faculty-led group programming allows universities to lead their own groups at our various sites.
-However, group, open group, and individual programming provides volunteering opportunities for those not seeking university credit.
+However, open group and individual programming provides volunteering opportunities for those not seeking university credit.

 Q: Do you have liability insurance?

 A: Yes, we carry both international and domestic liability insurance, as well as all other necessary insurances.
 It’s important to note that Amizade works very closely with our on-sight coordinators as well as monitors global events regarding the regions of our involvement.
-Amizade boosts a 17-year strong safety record with 6,000 volunteers to date serving without injury.
+Amizade boasts a 20-year strong safety record with 8,000 volunteers to date serving without injury.

 Q: Do you offer health, evacuation, or trip insurance for your programs?